-The results of the evaluation of TREQ-AL performance are shown in Table 1 and Table 2.
-For the evaluation we used two experimental settings.
-In the first one, TREQ started with an empty lexicon and extracted the translation equivalent from the training data, while in the second experiment TREQ started with a medium size lexicon extracted from our incipient (11,000 synsets) Romanian Wordnet linked to the Princeton Wordnet.
-This initial lexicon contains about 40,000 entries.
-The figures in the first and second columns of the Table 1 and Table 2 are those considered by the official evaluation.
+The results of the evaluation of TREQ-AL performance are shown in the Table 1.
+In our submission file the sentence no. 221 was left out by (our) mistake.
+We used the official evaluation program to re-evaluate our submission with the omitted sentence included and the precision improved with 0,09%, recall with 0,45%, Fmeasure and AER with 0,33%.).
+The figures in the first and second columns of the Table 1 are those considered by the official evaluation.
 The last column contains the evaluation of the result that was our main target.
-Since

-TREQ-AL produces only "sure" links, AER (alignment error rate - see the Shared Task web-page for further details) reduces to 1 - F-measure.
+Since TREQ-AL produces only "sure" links, AER (alignment error rate - see the Shared Task web-page for further details) reduces to 1 - F-measure.

-Surprisingly enough the performances of TREQ-AL are not significantly better (as we expected) when TREQ starts with a seed lexicon.
-The present version of the system (which is still under development) works quite well on the non-null assignments.
-Moreover if we consider only the content words (main categories: noun, verbs, adjectives and general adverbs), which are the most relevant with respect to our immediate goals (multilingual wordnets interlinking and word sense disambiguation), TREQ-AL performances are even better than shown in Table 1 and Table 2 (where we considered all the words).
-The slight reduction of the TREQ-AL lexicon performances might be surprising: the explanation is that the initial bilingual lexicon contained most of the words that TREQ would discover anyway and that the rest of the additionally extracted entries were rare events with lower probability to be found otherwise.
+TREQ-AL uses no external bilingual-resources.
+A machine-readable bilingual dictionary would certainly improve the overall performance.
+The present version of the system (which is far from being finalized) seems to work pretty well on the non-null assignments and this is not surprising, because these links are supposed to be relevant for a translation dictionary extraction system and this was the very reason we developed TREQ.
+Moreover if we consider only the content words (main categories: noun, verbs, adjectives and general adverbs), which are the most relevant with respect to our immediate goals (multilingual wordnets interlinking and word sense disambiguation), we think TREQ-AL performs reasonably well and is worth further improving it.

 Non-null links only Null links included Dictionary entries

-Precision 84.43% 65.58% 86.68%

-Recall 64.34% 66.08% 81.96%

-F-measure 73.03% 65.83% 84.26%
+Precision 81,38% 60,43% 84,42%

+Recall 60,71% 62,80% 77,72%

+F-measure 69,54% 61,59% 80,93%

-AER 26.97% 34.17%
+AER 30,46% 38,41%

 Table 1.
-Evaluation results WITHOUT a seed lexicon
+Evaluation results